kgrzybek/modular-monolith-with-ddd/README.md

 - Download and install .NET Core 2.2 SDK
 - Download and install MS SQL Server Express or other
-- Create empty database and run [InitializeDatabase.sql](src/Database/InitializeDatabase.sql) script
+- Create an empty database and run [InitializeDatabase.sql](src/Database/InitializeDatabase.sql) script
   - 2 test users will be created - check the script for usernames and passwords
-- Set a database connection string called ```MeetingsConnectionString``` in the root of the API project's appsettings.json or use [Secrets](https://blogs.msdn.microsoft.com/mihansen/2017/09/10/managing-secrets-in-net-core-2-0-apps/)
+- Set a database connection string called `MeetingsConnectionString` in the root of the API project's appsettings.json or use [Secrets](https://blogs.msdn.microsoft.com/mihansen/2017/09/10/managing-secrets-in-net-core-2-0-apps/)

-  Example config setting in appsettings.json for a database called ```ModularMonolith```:
+  Example config setting in appsettings.json for a database called `ModularMonolith`:
   ```json
   {
 	  "MeetingsConnectionString": "Server=(localdb)\\mssqllocaldb;Database=ModularMonolith;Trusted_Connection=True;"